Badri-R-S/Delbot/README.md

-## ENPM662-PROJECT2

 ## DELIVERY ROBOT

 ## OVERVIEW
-The aim of this project is to build an omni directional mobile manipulator that can be used for delivery of groceries and food.
+The aim of this project is to build an omnidirectional mobile manipulator that can be used for the delivery of groceries and food.

 ## DEPENDENCIES
-- OS : Ubuntu 20.04
+- OS: Ubuntu 20.04
 - ROS Distro : ROS Noetic
 - SolidWorks
 - Moveit